marco-lancini/cartography-queries/consumers/jupyter_notebooks/JUPYTER_SETUP.md

 ## Jupyter Reports
-With Jupyter, the most straightforward way to consume Cartography data is to use a series of pre-defined reports made available by the scripts in this folder.
+With Jupyter, the most straightforward way to consume Cartography data is to use a series of pre-defined reports made available by the scripts in the `notebooks` folder.

 | Report Name             | Description                                                                         |
 | ----------------------- | ----------------------------------------------------------------------------------- |